The firm’s areas of expertise are board governance, ESG and sustainability, DEI, corporate-NGO partnerships, and measurement and ratings.

 Olufunmilayo (Funmi) Arewa, Senior Advisor

 Arewa is the Murray H. Shusterman Professor of Transactional and Business Law at Temple University School of Law, where she teaches corporate governance.
 Prior to becoming a law professor, she worked for close to a decade in business and legal capacities at law firms, technology startup companies, and a venture capital firm.
 Professor Arewa is the author of Disrupting Africa: Law, Technology, and Development (Cambridge University Press, 2021), winner of the 2022 International Studies Association Science, Technology and Art in International Relations (STAIR) Award, which is conferred annually for the best book that advances innovative research agendas on the intersections between international relations and the politics of science, technology and art.
-This roundtable will also discuss Professor Arewa’s new book Curating Black Music: Ownership and Commodification (forthcoming, Cambridge University Press).
+Professor Arewa is also writing a new book Curating Black Music: Ownership and Commodification (forthcoming, Cambridge University Press).
 Professor Arewa received an M.A. and Ph.D.
 (Anthropology) from the University of California, Berkeley, an A.M.
 (Applied Economics) from the University of Michigan, a J.D. from Harvard Law School, and an A.B. from Harvard College.

 LET US HELP YOUR ORGANIZATION ACHIEVE ITS VISION AND GOALS